nyimbi/quint-code/docs/architecture.md

 ### WLNK (Weakest Link Principle)

-System assurance equals the minimum of its evidence assurance levels, never the average.

-If you have three pieces of evidence at L2, L2, and L0 — your claim is L0.
+**FPF Pattern:** B.1 Invariant Quintet

+The assurance of a claim is never an average of its evidence; it is a reflection of its most fragile dependency.

+If you have three pieces of evidence supporting a hypothesis—two with high reliability (`R=0.9`) and one with low reliability (`R=0.2`)—the effective reliability of your claim is not the average.
+It is capped by the weakest link: `R=0.2`.
+Quint Code's assurance calculator strictly enforces this conservative principle, preventing trust inflation and ensuring that weak points in an argument are always visible.

-### Congruence
+### Congruence (CL)

+**FPF Pattern:** B.3 Trust & Assurance Calculus

-External evidence (documentation, benchmarks, research) must be evaluated for how well it matches your specific context:
+External evidence (documentation, benchmarks, research) is only valuable if it is relevant to your specific situation.
+The **Congruence Level (CL)** is a rating of how well that external evidence matches your project's **Bounded Context**.

-- **High**: Direct match to your tech stack, scale, and constraints
+- **High (CL3):** A benchmark run on the exact same hardware, OS, and software versions as your production environment.
-- **Medium**: Similar but not identical context
+- **Medium (CL2):** A benchmark run on a similar, but not identical, configuration.
-- **Low**: General principle, may not apply
+- **Low (CL1):** A general architectural principle described in a blog post.

+Quint's assurance calculator applies a **Congruence Penalty** based on the CL, reducing the effective reliability of evidence that isn't a perfect match for your context.

 ### Validity (Evidence Decay)

-Evidence expires.
-A benchmark from 2 years ago may not reflect current library performance.
-Use `/q-decay` to check freshness and flag stale evidence for re-validation.
+**FPF Pattern:** B.3.4 Evidence Decay & Epistemic Debt

+Evidence is perishable.
+A performance benchmark from two years ago is less trustworthy than one from last week because the context (libraries, hardware, compilers) has likely changed.

+Every piece of evidence in Quint has a `valid_until` date.
+The `/q-decay` command scans for expired evidence, and the assurance calculator automatically penalizes the reliability of claims that depend on it.
+This system makes the "staleness" of knowledge visible and manageable, preventing you from making critical decisions based on outdated information.